A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 4. Stir in cold water just until combined and a dough forms.

-5. Place dough on a floured surface and knead just enough until all the flour is incorporated.
+5. Place the dough on a floured surface and knead just enough until all the flour is incorporated.

 6. Divide the dough into two equal halves.